palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ## THE COMPLETE ULTRACORTEX

 **Note:** the part quantities listed below assume you are making an electrode holder for all 35 nodes of the Ultracortex Mark 4.
-In reality, you will likely have only 8 or 16 electrodes, depending on whether you are working with the [OpenBCI 32bit Board](http://openbci.myshopify.com/collections/frontpage/products/openbci-32-bit-board-kit) (8 channels) or the [OpenBCI 16-channel R&D Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-16-channel-r-d-kit) (16 channels).
+In reality, you will likely have only 8 or 16 electrodes, depending on whether you are working with the [OpenBCI Cyton Board](http://openbci.myshopify.com/collections/frontpage/products/openbci-32-bit-board-kit) (8 channels) or the [OpenBCI 16-channel R&D Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-16-channel-r-d-kit) (16 channels).
 In general, more electrodes will distribute the downward scalp pressure, increasing comfort.

 ###3D-printed Parts: